change-metrics/monocle/README.md

 **POST /api/0/task_data?index=<name>&name=<crawler_name>&api_key=<key>**

-This endpoint is protected by an API Key and allow to send a list of tasks.
+This endpoint is protected by an API Key and it accepts a list of task data.

 ```Shell
 [TASK_DATA]